+Casino cruise ships offer passengers a unique opportunity to gamble at sea, where they are free of any federal regulations.
+According to U.S. law, passengers can legally gamble once they are three nautical miles from shore.
+The casinos must remain closed until the ship is past the three-mile limit.
 In the early 2000s, the ship operated in the Gulf of Mexico until a previous operator was shut down for routinely allowing passengers to gamble illegally in state waters.
 Law enforcement raided the ship after Homeland Security was alerted to claims of near-shore gambling.
 The previous owners pled guilty to charges of illegal gambling.
 The Escapade was sold to Tradewinds Casino Cruise, a Florida-based company, however, delays prevented the boat from operating.
 Tradewinds Savannah, the cruise ship’s operating company, offered an incentive of a free five-hour cruise to garner more attention for its inaugural trip.

 Around midnight during its inaugural cruise in 2014, the Escapade ran aground on a sandbar two miles off the Georgia coast.
 After coming to a jolting halt, the vessel was stranded.
 Due to low tide, they were unable to move the ship.
 None of the guests knew for sure what happened until a few hours later when their predicament was officially announced.
 The ship’s crew initially notified the Coast Guard that its navigation system had malfunctioned.
-What was supposed to be a 5-hour cruise became a 16-hour ordeal.
-The Coast Guard attempted to tow the ship, but the tow lines snapped.
-A Coast Guard response boat was stationed nearby, but the shallow waters made it impossible for rescuers to get closer.
+What was supposed to be a five-hour cruise became a sixteen-hour ordeal.
+The Coast Guard first attempted to tow the ship, but the tow lines snapped.
+A U.S. Coast Guard response boat was stationed nearby, but the shallow waters made it impossible for rescuers to get closer.
 They could only reach the 96 passengers and 27 crew members by helicopter, so they decided to wait until morning during high tide before extracting everyone.
-Passengers were eventually asked to climb down a ladder from the Escapade to smaller Coast Guard boats which carried eight people apiece.
-One guest described the descent down the ladder to the Coast Guard boats as a “Fear Factor moment”.
+Passengers were eventually asked to climb down a ladder from the Escapade to smaller boats which carried eight people each.
+One guest described the descent down the ladder to the U.S. Coast Guard boats as a “Fear Factor moment”.

 Thanks for reading.
 I appreciate the support.
 Please share the blog with your friends.